guifreballester/LowCostTravel/README.md

 ## Usage

-To use CheapFlightsFinder, you need to provide the following information:
+To use LowCostTravel, you need to provide the following information:

 - The prices of flights to go, in the form of a dictionary with the date as the key and the price as the value
 - The prices of flights to come back, in the form of a dictionary with the date as the key and the price as the value